Need an immediate boost to your mood or you’re looking for ways to boost your energy levels?

-Here are 7 great foods known to improve your mood
+Here are 7 great foods to improve mood

 Berries.
 All kinds of berries are great, but blueberries and blackberries are loaded with higher levels of anthocyanins (known for its brain boosting powers) than other berries.
 Enjoy them fresh, on top of oatmeal or yogurt, or add frozen berries to a smoothie.